FYI: I earn a small commission from some links and advertisements.

 I have been trying lots of Instant Pot recipes since we decided to buy one to celebrate our 5th wedding anniversary.
 We love it!
 I am always looking for more recipes to try.

 I was actually looking for a new Crock Pot.
 Our old one was inherited with the house, had a hairline crack in the bottom, and was overheating.
-A friend suggested I look into this appliance which is a slow-cooker and pressure-cooker.
+A friend suggested I look into an Instant Pot, which is a slow-cooker and pressure-cooker.
 I didn't know anything about pressure cooking, but it came with a helpful cooking guide.

 Pressure cooking works by changing the air pressure inside so that the temperature required to bring water to a boil is lower.
 It actually preserves more nutrients and texture in fruits, vegetables, grains, and meats than other methods of cooking.